 Working Papers

-Overkill, Extinction, and the Neolithic Revolution (Job Market Paper)
+Overkill, Extinction, and the Neolithic Revolution

-Horses, Battles, and the State
+The Horse, Battles, and The State

 Biogeographical Origins of Risk Preference